tonyYSaliba/Software-Fault-Injector/README.md

 ## Prerequisites

 #### Working Environment
-This software is carried out in C++, you can run it in Linux or Windows with C++ Compiler or Windows Subsystem for Linux (WSL)
+This software is carried out in C++. you can run it in Linux or Windows with C++ Compiler or Windows Subsystem for Linux (WSL)

 #### IDE
 Any IDE that compile c++ codes